rustyrussell/bitcoin-corpus/README.md

 # Bitcoin Transaction Corpus #

-This is a collection of bitcoin transactions, taken from running 4 full bitcoin nodes with a patch to annotate transactions.
+This is a collection of bitcoind mempools, taken from running 4 full bitcoin nodes with a patch to annotate transactions.
 It's licensed under BSD-MIT.

 ## How To Decode It ##